supragya/TendermintConnector/README.md

 2. **SpamFilter mode**: Tendermint Connector acts as a spamfilter servicing application at marlin relay nodes and interacts with `tm_abci`.
 Relay operators would like to use this mode.

 ### marlinTo and marlinFrom
 **marlinTo** and **marlinFrom** are two channels which act as a connecting buffer between the marlin side connector and peer side connector.
 Both of these are capable of holding upto 1000 messages in each direction and are supposed to make both sides (marlin side / peer side) be agnostic of wire protocols each of them use.
-In case of overflow, oldest messages are dropped and shown as warning by tendermint_connector.
+In case of overflow, oldest messages are dropped and shown as warning by TendermintConnector.

 ### Selecting a Peer Side Connector
 Tendermint Connector aims to provide support for many tendermint based blockchains.
 Consequently, there needs to be quite similar however different peer side connectors that are engineered to support a specific blockchain.